-Protocol Use the drop down list to choose the interface that you want to ping through.
+Trace through Use the drop down list to choose the WAN interface that you want to ping through or choose Unspecified to be determined by the router automatically.

 Host/IP Address It indicates the IP address of the host.

 Run Click this button to start route tracing work.